algolia/instantsearch/docgen/src/guide/Search_for_facet_values.md

 When using the [`connectRefinementList`](connectors/connectRefinementList.html) connector, you have two provided props related to the search for facet values behavior:

-* `isSearchFrom`, If `true` this boolean indicate that the `items` prop contains the search for facet values results.
+* `isFromSearch`, If `true` this boolean indicate that the `items` prop contains the search for facet values results.
 * `searchForFacetValues`, a function to call when triggering the search for facet values.
 It takes one parameter, the search for facet values query.